Hybrid acousto-optical swing-up state control in a quantum dot: Results

-The decoherence strength can be understood based on its physical origin due to the dynamical phonon response to the evolution of charges (polaron formation), entangling the system with the environment.
-One can decompose this evolution into contributions with different frequencies, which is described by the nonlinear spectral function $S(\omega)$ (see Appendix~\ref{sec:app-fidelity} for definition).
-Phonons can respond only at a limited range of frequencies, and their frequency-dependent response strength is described with spectral density $R(\omega)$ (see Appendix~\ref{sec:app-fidelity} again), which depends also on the geometry of confined charge states.
+The strength of decoherence can be understood based on its physical origin, which stems from the dynamical phonon response to the evolution of charges (polaron formation), thereby entangling the system with its environment.
+One can decompose this evolution into contributions with different frequencies, which is described by the nonlinear spectral function $S(\omega)$ (see Supplementary Note 2\cite{supplement} for a formal definition).
+Phonons can respond only at a limited range of frequencies, and their frequency-dependent response strength is described with spectral density $R(\omega)$ (see Supplementary Note 2\cite{supplement} again), which also depends on the geometry of confined charge states.
 The loss of fidelity is given by the overlap between those two spectral functions.
-We presented them in Fig.~\ref{fig:spectralFunctions}.
-The spectral densities for the two kinds of QDs are plotted for $T = 20$~K, and $S(\omega)$ is shown for both exciton (solid black line) and biexciton (dotted red line) preparation.
-Solid and dotted lines show the nonlinear spectral functions for preparation of $\ket{\mathrm{x}}$ and $\ket{\mathrm{xx}}$, respectively.
+We present them in \subfigref{fig:spectralFunctions}{c}.
+The spectral densities for the two kinds of QDs are plotted with filled curves for $T = 20$~K, and $S(\omega)$ is shown for both exciton (solid red line) and biexciton (dotted black line) preparation.
 One may notice multiple peaks over a wide range of frequencies (energy), with a much richer $S(\omega)$ spectrum for the biexciton preparation protocol.
 The multiple peaks in the range from $0.75$~meV to $2$~meV correspond to the transitions between exciton and biexciton states during the evolution.
-Phonon spectral densities are shown with filled curves.
-They strongly depend on the QD geometry and $R(\omega)$ is much wider and higher for small InAs/GaAs QDs compared to the large-volume GaAs/AlGaAs QDs.
-Thus, it catches a larger set of frequencies present in the system evolution, lowering the value of the fidelity.
-The rest of the visible peaks can be assigned to the unitary evolution of the states and the acoustic field frequency.
+Phonon spectral densities strongly depend on the QD geometry, and $R(\omega)$ is much wider and higher for small InAs/GaAs QDs compared to the large-volume GaAs/AlGaAs QDs.
+Thus, it covers a larger set of frequencies present in the system evolution, lowering the value of the fidelity.
+The broadening of $S(\omega)$ peaks around $\omega = 0$ comes from the finite duration of the laser pulse, while the rest of the visible peaks can be assigned to the characteristic frequencies of the unitary evolution of the states and the acoustic field frequency.
+In particular, the peaks around $\hbar\omega \approx \pm 2$~meV correspond to the optical Rabi frequency between dressed states, to which we tune the acoustic field frequency.
+The peak around $\hbar\omega \approx 4$~meV agrees with the detuning of the exciton state during the preparation of the biexciton.